Oil rises after data shows slump in U.S. output amid Texas freeze

 NEW YORK (Reuters) - Oil prices climbed on Wednesday to fresh 13-month highs after U.S. government data showed a drop in crude output after a deep freeze disrupted production last week.

-U.S. crude oil production dropped last week by more than 1 million barrels per day during the rare winter storm in Texas, equaling the largest weekly fall ever, the Energy Information Administration said.
+U.S. crude oil production dropped last week by more than 10%, or 1 million barrels per day, during the rare winter storm in Texas, equaling the largest weekly fall ever, the Energy Information Administration said.
 Refinery crude inputs dropped to the lowest since September 2008 as the freeze knocked out power to millions.
+[EIA/S]

 “If you’re getting that kind of drop in one week of EIA production, you’re likely to get more after that,” said Phil Flynn, senior analyst at Price Futures in Chicago.